karlhulme/jsonotron/workspaces/examples/readme.md

 # Examples

 A set of Jsonotron types and language templates that serves as a good starting point for a type library.

 ![](https://github.com/karlhulme/jsonotron/workflows/CD/badge.svg)

 ## Copying

-To create a new type library, just clone this library and copy out the bits you want.
+To create a new type library, clone this library and copy out the bits you want.

 ## Development